giampaolo/psutil/docs/api.rst

 .. exception:: ZombieProcess(pid, name=None, ppid=None, msg=None)

-  This may be raised by :class:`Process` class methods when querying a zombie process on UNIX (Windows doesn't have zombie processes).
+  This may be raised by :class:`Process` class methods when querying a :term:`zombie process` on UNIX (Windows doesn't have zombie processes).
   *name* and *ppid* attributes are available if :meth:`Process.name` or :meth:`Process.ppid` methods were called before the process turned into a zombie.